 Adrenocorticotrophic hormone deficiency is best treated with glucocorticoid replacement therapy using steroids with moderate biological half-lives such as prednisone.
 To mimic the diurnal variation, these steroids are given twice a day, with two thirds of the dose after rising and one third of the dose in the late afternoon.
 For prednisone, this is 5 and 2.5 mg, respectively.
 Use of short-acting glucocorticoids such as cortisone acetate (25 mg/12.5 mg) or hydrocortisone (20 mg/10 mg) works in many individuals, but the rapid peaks and troughs produce severe cyclical symptoms of fatigue, weakness, and mild nausea in some patients.
 These symptoms can sometimes be minimized by changing the dosage to 3 times daily.
 Occasionally, individuals will require even longer-acting steroids such as dexamethasone to feel well.
 Mineralocorticoid treatment is not required in hypopituitarism because aldosterone biosynthesis by the adrenal cortex remains functional via the renin-angiotensin system.

 Thyroxine is the treatment of choice taken once a day, starting with 100 mg in young patients and in the absence of cardiac disease, and 25 mg in elderly patients and those with coronary artery disease.
 ACTH deficiency should be identified and treated if present before starting thyroxine replacement.
-In patients with pituitary disease, TSH monitoring is unhelpful and, therefore, its measurement is pointless; the goals of thyroxine replacement should be clinical improvement along with the placing of the serum free thyroxine level within the normal range (60).
+In patients with pituitary disease, thyroid stimulating hormone monitoring is unhelpful and, therefore, its measurement is pointless; the goals of thyroxine replacement should be clinical improvement along with the placing of the serum free thyroxine level within the normal range (72).

 Diabetes insipidus is not life-threatening unless thirst is also deficient or the patient cannot access fluids.
 The polyuria and polydipsia are treated only to relieve symptoms.
 Therapy is with desmopressin, a long-acting analog of vasopressin.
 Both a nasal solution and oral tablets are currently available.
 Patients should be instructed to use the minimum amount to provide symptomatic relief (typically 0.05 to 0.2 mL [5 to 20 mcg] intranasally once or twice a day).